YuanYuYuan/zenoh-web/content/blog/2023-03-17-zenoh-vs-mqtt-kafka-dds.md

 shows that Zenoh starts to saturate closer to the ideal throughput measured by `iperf` (at 76 Gpbs) for the payload size equal to or larger than 4 KB.
 The peer mode `Zenoh-p2p` can reach up to 67 Gbps.
-For DDS, the throughput is the highest at 26 Gpbs.
+For DDS, the highest throughput achieved is 26 Gpbs.
 Kafka appears to saturate at about 3\~4 Gbps when the payload size is larger than 16 KB.
 For MQTT, it reaches up to 8 Gbps at the payload size of 32 KB.
 The performance degradation phenomenon of MQTT appeared in the tests